jimmybgammyknee/jimmybgammyknee.github.io/cv.md

 Completed <br>

-* Alexandra Halliday, Tayla Page, Katherine Brown and Bridget Lindsay (Honours, Faculty of Engineering, University of Adelaide)
+* 4 Honours students in 2014 in the Faculty of Engineering, University of Adelaide for a group project on Microbial buildup in fire-water pipe systems

 ## Projects